-What are the best tours to take in Barcelona?
+What are the best tours in Barcelona?

 We often get asked by our readers to recommend the best tours in Barcelona.
 So, for that reason, we’ve created this guide to point everyone in the right direction.
 While we ourselves aren’t the world’s biggest fans of guided tours we DO think there are plenty of tours that provide real value for tourists and visitors in Barcelona.